mletras89/multiTile-architecture/README.md

 Memory might be read and written along simulation.
 The memory capacity must be specified in terms of bytes.

 ### Crossbar

+The crossbar is the element used to connect the processors in a tile.
+The crossbar is defined as follows:
 ```c
 public Crossbar(String name, double bandwidth, int numberofParallelChannels)
 ```